-The company uses the MSCI All Country World Total Return Index, expressed in sterling terms, for performance measurement purposes.
-The performance benchmark has no influence over portfolio construction and that AGT's active share is always likely to be close to 100%.
+The company compares itself to the MSCI All Country World Total Return Index, expressed in sterling terms, for performance measurement purposes.
+It is worth noting that the performance benchmark has no influence over portfolio construction and that AGT's active share is always likely to be close to 100%.